-Quality indicator These conditions apply The data from the sensor is unavailable or not reliable for more than 30 seconds Gray or red bars The %MinVol control is a solid red circle; it is frozen.
+Quality indicator These conditions apply The data from the sensor is unavailable or not reliable for more than 30 seconds Gray, red, or orange bars The %MinVol control is a solid red circle; it is frozen.
 The Ventilation adjustment OFF alarm is generated.
 The minute volume adjustment works as it does in ASV, with a constant minute ventilation equal to the last valid automatic %MinVol setting.
 For details, see your ventilator Operator's Manual.
-The data from the sensor is reliable Green bars The %MinVol control is a blue rotating circle.
+The data from the sensor is reli- able Green bars The %MinVol control is a blue rotating circle.
 The Ventilation adjust- ment OFF alarm is reset.
+Automated ventilation

 Automated ventilation management resumes.